dianacoffman/dianacoffman/ReadMe.md

-# 💫 About Me:
+# ⚖️About Me:
 I'm an analytical engineer specializing in data science with over five years of experience working with data analytics within the quality, engineering, and business domains.
 I'm seeking to assist organizations in solving complex problems to address critical business questions, translating data into actionable insights, creating elegant visualizations, and identifying growth opportunities using SQL, Excel, Power BI, and Python.

 Here on my GitHub you can find projects about:

-- Data Cleaning and Data Modeling.
+- Data Cleaning and Data Modelin 🛠️
-- Exploratory Data Analysis (EDA).
+- Exploratory Data Analysis (EDA) with SQL 💡
-- Data-Driven Search and Insights with SQL.
-- Data Visualization in Power BI and Tableau.
+- Data Visualization in Power BI and Tableau 📑
-- Web Scraping with Python.
+- Web Scraping with Python 🔎

 ## 🌐 Socials: